suguruTakahashi-1234/framework-independent-architecture/README.md

 ## Overview

 The Framework-Independent Architecture (FIA) is a newly proposed architecture for Swift app development.
-This architecture incorporates a multi-module, multi-project structure using the Swift Package Manager and is based on the design principles of the Clean Architecture.
+This architecture adopts a multi-module, multi-project structure using the Swift Package Manager and is based on the design principles of the Clean Architecture.

 The main goal of FIA is to reduce Xcode build time while enjoying the benefits of independence and testability that the Clean Architecture provides.